Intro to the Albanian Job Market

 Production – Agriculture, garment industry

 Digital field jobs – web and mobile development, designer, copywriter, marketing.

 Albania is near to worldwide popular destinations like Italy and Greece, but despite this fact, it is still an unknown and undiscovered part of Europe.
-Albania is a country rich in history and culture, and like all the countries of the Mediterranean region enjoys a sunny climate, amazing landscapes, a long beautiful coastline both in the Adriatic and Ionian Seas, and impressive landscapes.
+Albania is a country rich in history and culture, and like all the countries of the Mediterranean region enjoys a sunny climate, amazing landscapes, beautiful coastline both in the Adriatic and Ionian Seas, and impressive landscapes.

 Thus, the tourism potential of the country is expected to spur economic growth and create new jobs where people from all areas can be well-represented as employees and managers.

 Just like tourism, there are many other sectors and industries that provide a lot of opportunities for Albanian and international citizens that want to develop their careers in Albania.

 The country made significant progress as a program of structural reforms was implemented during the last few years.
 Hence, the changes to the way how the government worked, helped Albania’s economy, which at some point was facing both internal and external problems, such as the Eurozone crisis and especially the collapse of the Greek economy.
 Albania’s economy was and remains

 The above-mentioned program of structural reforms focused on modernizing and improving crucial sectors such as the public administration, the justice sector, enforcing the rule of law and the fight against corruption and organized crime, focusing on macroeconomic and financial sustainability, consolidating the banking, private, and energy sectors, reducing the public debt burden, etc.

 All these reforms are helping to raise a productive and competitive economy, increase and attract foreign direct investments (FDI), to create more jobs, enhance citizens’ voice and good governance, and deliver the performance that Albanian and foreign citizens in the country need and expect.

 What does the Albanian Job market offer?